 The first (of two) Meeting Report by Dr Griffiths and Adjunct Associate Professor Chong Hock Sia describes the 2018 1st ASEAN overview workshop on GMP for biologicals/biosimilars.
 This meeting was held as part of a collaboration between the Association of Southeast Asian Nations (ASEAN), the Generics and Biosimilars Initiative (GaBI).
 The organizers state that this was, ‘the ﬁrst workshop of its kind in this region on good manufacturing practices (GMP) for biological drugs (including biosimilars)’.

-The meeting was designed to improve the understanding of the good manufacturing practice (GMP) inspection framework for biological (and biosimilar) drugs and focused on the World Health Organization‘s (WHO) GMP for biological products and was funded with an unrestricted educational grant to GaBI from Amgen Inc.
+The meeting was designed to improve the understanding of the good manufacturing practice (GMP) inspection framework for biological (and biosimilar) drugs and focused on the World Health Organization‘s (WHO) GMP for biological products.

 I encourage readers to send comments, letters or articles covering any aspect of the topics covered in this or any other issues of the GaBI Journal.